 opportunities available at the University, including extracurricular activities.

-Student Disability Services serves from 700 to 800 students per year who have a variety
+Disability Resources for Students serves from 700 to 800 students per year who have

-of disabilities, including mobility, visual and hearing impairments, a variety of
+a variety of disabilities, including mobility, visual and hearing impairments, a variety

 deficit/hyperactivity disorder, seizure disorders, traumatic brain injury, and substance